 Child support is a court-ordered obligation of the financial responsibilities for a child’s care, maintenance, training, and education.
 See Florida child support law 39.01.
 It is the responsibility of every parent, regardless of whether the two parents are married, divorced, or single.
 Under the state’s child support law, parents cannot waive child support payment obligations.
 See Finn v.
 Finn.
 Parents of a minor child have a legal and moral duty to aid and maintain their child.

 The amount of child support will be based on Florida’s Child Support Guidelines.
 The Guidelines outline the amount of assistance to be paid for each specific case.
 The payment amount is based primarily on the parents’ income, custody rights, and the number of children involved.
 The court will strictly enforce the Florida Child Support Guidelines in most instances.
 However, in some circumstances, the judge can deviate from the Guidelines.
-A family law attorney in Tampa can help provide examples of when a judge may alter from the Guidelines.
+A family law attorney in Florida can help provide examples of when a judge may alter from the Guidelines.

 What Does Child Support Cover?

 The child support process intends to ensure the child continues to be provided with an acceptable standard of living.
 All child support payments are meant for the benefit of the child.
 However, some benefits may incidentally accrue to the non-paying parent.
 For example, child support payments may include the following items.

 - Food and Clothing.
 In addition to weekly groceries, account for eating out and school meals and; regularly shopping for clothes.